 It seems that the typical mono sentiment is that a mono-poly relationship is more beneficial for the poly person because they can have their cake and eat it too while the mono person is faced with inevitable rejection.
 But in reality it's the other way around.
 It's the poly person who has entered into a more risky relationship.

 But it doesn't end there.
 The social network of most mono people tends to be biased in favor of a mono perspective and therefore it's more difficult for poly people to mesh with their mono partner's family and friends.
 Plus, if the relationship ends, loyalties become divided.
-So in addition to losing their partner, the poly person is at a higher risk of losing friends and family on the mono side of the equation as well.
+So in addition to losing their partner, the poly person is at a higher risk of losing friends and family on the mono side of the equation.

 It was particularly rewarding in our early stages to see how my partner reacted to the experience of being in a relationship with a poly person for the first time.
 Never before would she have been able to continue responding to suitors on the dating site we had met on without having a jealous insecure boyfriend act out over it.